tanersener/mobile-ffmpeg/doc/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN

+#### gmp

+gmp is licensed under the LGPL v3.0.
+Source code, under gmp folder, is not modified and includes all files from original v6.1.2 release.

 #### gnutls

 gnutls is licensed under the LGPL v2.1.
 Source code, under gnutls folder, is not modified and includes all files from original v3.5.18 release.